Get in Touch

 3. Transport Layer: TCP, UDP.

-1. Packet loss and recovery.
+1. Packet loss and recovery mechanisms.

 3. Duplicate ACKs and Fast Retransmissions.